neryus/email-developer-handbook/notebook.md

 For this email client the background colour value should be set on container `table` instead of the `body` element.

+## Windows 10 Mail link colour #e71d4a automaticaly changed to internet blue

+The fix is to use related colour instead of #e71d4a.

 ## T-Online.de border issue

 The email client don't display the inlined border value.
 The workaround can be to use div element as parent with border style.